sodeidelphonse/isdmtools/README.md

 We welcome contributions!
 If you encounter an issue or have a feature request, please open an issue on the GitHub repository.

 # Citation
-To cite this package in your research work, please run the command below which will give both the plain text and `LaTex` version of the citation in your R session:
+To cite this package in your research work, run the following command in your R session to generate the plain text and `BiTex` entry of the citation:

 ```R
 citation("isdmtools")